pankl/assurity_ex/README.md

 Fill in the required details in config.txt file

-*italic* **bold**
-Notes:
+*__Notes:__*

-*italic* Although the exercise asks to write single test to assert on all three conditions, it would make more sense to split into three different test cases
+*Although the exercise asks to write single test to assert on all three conditions, it would make more sense to split into three different test cases*